-We do our best to restock the website every two weeks on Fridays at 6pm Mt /8pm Et.
-Scheduling is subject to change; however here is an outlook at our near future restocks:
+Our schedule is subject to change; however here is an outlook at our near future restock themes:

 Cloth Pads have a similar wing concept as Disposables, but instead of a sticky surface, each wing has a snap.
 After folding the wings around the narrow centre of your underwear, snap the wings together to secure your Pad in place.

 Cozy Reusables pads also feature a backing material called "Softshell Fleece" that of faces down towards your underwear and gives the Pad good traction.

 Our Cloth Pads will fit in a shorter style of the tight fitting Briefs yes!
 They may however not work well in the looser fitting Boxer style shorts.

 We recommend comparing to the number of disposable products you would usually use in a day.
 If you usually use 4 disposable pads per day, then you will most likely need the same amount in Cloth Pad products; possibly less, once you learn how dependable they are.
 Start with purchasing even just a couple Pads, to see if you will be happy with Cloth Products.